 3. Nils Jacobsen, “ ‘Liberalismo tropical:’ The Career of a European Economic Doctrine in Latin America, 1780-1885.”
 Translated as: “ ‘Liberalismo tropical’: cómo explicar el auge de una doctrina económica europea en América Latina, 1780-1885.”
 In collaboration with Nathan Clarke.
 Historia crítica 34 (July-December 2007): 118-147.

 Essay: “El tango en el aula: mi experiencia en Rochester, Nueva York.”
 ReVista, Harvard Review of Latin America 7.1 (2007): 15.

 "The Many Faces of Women in Tango-Songs."
 Popular Culture Association Conference, Philadelphia, April 2020.
-Cancelled due to the COVID-19 pandemic.
-Postponed until June 2021, when it will take place in Boston.
+Postponed due to the Covid-19 pandemic.
+Virtual Conference held in June 2021.

 “Iconoclasm in the Picaresque and the Tango.”
 Mid-America Conference on Hispanic Literature, University of Wisconsin-Madison, 2014.